KaranamVijayKumar/hello-world/README.md

 # hello-world
 just a sample repo to test basic features

 Hi My name is Vijay!
 I am currently in my third semester.
+I work as GA for web apps.